bocks-ds/datasource/README.md

 Optional Values:

-- `debugLevel` - Value 0 sets the lowest verbosity; 4 is highest. `-616` will log full typeDefs and resolvers
+- `debugLevelgit ` - Value 0 sets the lowest verbosity; 4 is highest. `-616` will log full typeDefs and resolvers
 - `port` - Override the default port for the API
 - `preciceDebugLevel` - true/false, limit verbosity to an exact level while ignoring lower levels
 - `subDebugLevels` - Same as `debugLevel`, but overrides subsets within the logs.